 Continue reading “Kicking off 2021 – Day 1791”

-So many people crave sugar when they quit drinking alcohol.
+So many people get sugar cravings after quitting alcohol.
 Why is this?
 And, what can we do so one addiction does not turn into another?

 When you decide to stop drinking you may get sugar cravings, possibly for the first time.